boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Customer Requirements
 Upon receipt, the customer:
   - In the dual-funded case, waits for the contract storage status to be `OPEN` for `required_confirmations` blocks before proceeding.
 Update the channel status to `MerchantFunded`.
-  - If the customer does not see a confirmed `addFunding` operation from the merchant within a specified timeout period, they call [the `reclaimFunding` entrypoint](5-tezos-escrowagent#reclaimfunding).
+  - If the customer does not see a confirmed `addMerchantFunding` operation from the merchant within a specified timeout period, they call [the `reclaimFunding` entrypoint](5-tezos-escrowagent#reclaimfunding).
   - Checks that `payment_tag` is a valid signature with respect to the merchant's zkAbacus Pointcheval Sanders public key.
 If not, aborts by initiating a unilateral close.
   - Updates the channel status to `Ready`.

 #### Merchant Requirements
 Before sending, the merchant:
-  - Waits until the contract storage status has been set to `OPEN` (denoted as `1`) for `required_confirmations` blocks.
+  - Waits until the contract storage status has been set to `OPEN` for `required_confirmations` blocks.
   - Generate the `activate` message by running `zkAbacus.Activate()` on the initial state commitment `state_commitment` provided in the customer's `init_c` message, the channel identifier `channel_id`, and their Pointcheval Sanders public key.
   - Updates the channel status to `Active`.